SINP-GINCO/dlb/README.md

 * Check that your *mapping.layer_service* mapProxy values are correct.
 * Check that the value for *mapserver_private_url* in *website.application_parameters* is working (it should be the same as in Apache configuration file) and should result in a textual MapServer output.

+#### Downloading the metadata file wghen creating a jdd fails
+* Check that the http_proxy value in *website.application_parameters* is correct.
+If not put it in the properties file.